Finding the Best Places to Retire Since 2006!

 Gull Harbor is a 55+ condominium community that sits along busy Gulf Boulevard in North Redington Beach, about half way between the Gulf and Boca Ciega Bay.
 Of the 263 living units, some are for sale, while others are for lease.

 The development dates from the 1970s and is comprised of two white buildings, one with seven stories and one with four stories.
 Each building has elevator access.
 There are eight floor plans, ranging from about 800 square feet with one bedroom and one bath to nearly 1,400 square feet with three bedrooms and two baths.
 Units in the seven story building have a view of the Gulf or Bay.
 Homes in the shorter building have courtyard and swimming pool views.
 All properties feature an updated kitchen, central air conditioning, a patio or balcony and large closets.
 Some units also have extra storage and a washer/dryer hook-up.
-The pet policy allows for cats only.
+The pet policy allows for cats, birds and fish.

 Residents enjoy two swimming pools, a sundeck, a billards room, a library and shuffleboard courts.
 A fitness center is on the drawing board.
 Planned events include bingo, bridge games, Happy Hour, shuffleboard tournaments, a lunch group, water aerobics, trips, holiday parties, pot lucks and more.
 Twenty-four hour emergency maintenance is also available.